StuartCox3107/iGrow/README.md

 ## Deployment

-To deploy this page to Heroku:
+To deploy this application to Heroku:

 1. Create a ```requirements.txt``` file by using the terminal command ```pip freeze > requirements.txt```.
 2. Create a ```Procfile``` by using the terminal command ```echo web: python app.py > Procfile```.